Kady Brownell: Post-war

 Following the Civil War, Brownell was the only female to receive discharge papers from the Union Army.
 In September 1870, she became a member of Elias Howe Jr. Post #3 of the Grand Army of the Republic in Bridgeport, Connecticut.
 She applied for a pension in 1882, and received her $8.00 per month allotment starting in 1884, compared to her husband's pension of $24.00 a month.

 After their military service, the Brownells lived in New York City, where she worked for the New York City Parks Department for ten years.

 In 1905, she became custodian at the Jumel mansion in the Washington Heights section of New York City.

 Death

 Brownell died on January 5, 1915, at the Women's Relief Corps home in Oxford, New York.
 A funeral service was held for her in New York City on January 7, then her body was shipped to Providence, Rhode Island by steamboat for a second funeral service.
-She is interred in North Burial Ground in Providence.

 Her husband is buried in an unmarked grave site in East Harrisburg Cemetery in Pennsylvania.